We may earn money or products from the companies mentioned in this post.

 7. Do you need to buy the viewing package for the Frightfully Fun Parade?

-First, the package is working a little wonky this year (sorry Disney but it is true) where you have to tell them when you dine you want the viewing… so you could show up, having paid and reserved this package, and be told that the reserved viewing area is full.
+The Wine Country package is a little wonky (sorry Disney but it is true) where you have to tell them when you dine you want the viewing… so you could show up, having paid and reserved this package, and be told that the reserved viewing area is full.
 Chances of this happening are slim, but could happen.

-Second, the parade route in California Adventure is so long, that there is plenty of seating along the route.
+Second, this package only comes with a reserved viewing area, meaning standing or sitting on the ground/curb.
+The parade route in California Adventure is so long, that there is plenty of seating along the route.
 So I am telling you this is one place you can save a little money and skip the dining package.

 8. Where to sit, and when to sit for the Frightfully Fun Parade at Oogie Boogie Bash